uwitzig/tutorial-kafka-and-functions-on-ibm-cloud/README.md

 We can see that the prossess-message function is activated each time a message arrives in the topic.
 <br>
-We see the modified process-message function running withour error.
+We see the modified process-message function running without error.